 You Can Still Recover if You Have Some Responsibility for Your Injuries

 In West Virginia, if your responsibility for causing your injuries is 50% or less, you may recover the percentage of your losses that you did not cause.
-If you are 25% at fault, you may be compensated for 75% of your injuries.
-A good attorney will help you minimize any responsibility you might have for causing your injuries so your recovery is as large as possible.
+If you or your loved one is 25% at fault, you may be compensated for 75% of your injuries.
+A good law firm will help you minimize any responsibility you might have for causing your injuries so your recovery is as large as possible.

-Compensation Available In a Charleston Personal Injury Claim
+Compensation Available In a Charleston Personal Injury Case

 You are allowed to be compensated for both the economic and non-economic consequences of your injuries.
 Economic compensation will be for specific amounts that have to be paid or that can be calculated with reasonable certainty.
 Non-economic damages are to compensate you for the unfortunate experience of being injured and how it has and will affect you.
 You may receive punitive damages not to compensate you but to punish the person who injured you.